StergachisLab/DAF-QC-SMK/README.md

 `results/{sample_name}/align/{sample_name}.decorated.bam` bam containing full-length reads designated top/bottom with C->T as Y(top strand) and G->A as R (bottom strand).
 Strand designation is stored in the `ST` tag, and deaminated positions are stored in the `DA` tags and `FD` and `LD` tags for first and last deaminated position, respectively.
 If `decorated_samplesize` is specified in the config file, this will contain a randomly selected sample of full length, top/bottom strand reads.

-`results/{sample_name}/align/{sample_name}.consensus.bam` bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
-Consensus read names are constructed from a representative read name (i.e. `pbmarkdup` du tag) with "_consensus" appended.
-The <pending name> tag indicates the number of reads that were used to construct the consensus.
+`results/{sample_name}/align/{sample_name}.mapped.consensus.bam` bam containing MSA consensus of full length, top/bottom reads with a minimum number of reads specified by dups_required (default:3).
+Consensus read names are `pbmarkdup` `du` tags with "_consensus" appended.
+The `du` tag is also included.
+The `zm` tag is arbitrarily set to that of the `du` tag name.
+The `dc` tag indicates the number of reads that were used to construct the consensus.
+For visualization, the `YC` tag colors consensus reads pink.

 ### Data files